victor-dp/robosat_geoc/README.md

 --------------
 - Provides several command line tools, you can combine together to build your own workflow
 - Follows geospatial standards to ease interoperability and data preparation
-- Build-in cutting edge Computer Vision model and loss implementations (and allows to extend with your owns)
+- Build-in cutting edge Computer Vision model and loss implementations (and allows to replace by your owns)
 - Support either RGB or multibands imagery (as multispectral or hyperspectral)
-- Allows data fusion (from imagery or rasterized vectors)
+- Allows Data Fusion (from imagery or rasterized vectors)
 - Web-UI tools to easily display, filter or select results

 Tutorials:
 ----------
-- <a href="./docs/from_opendata_to_opendataset.md">How To use plain OpenData to create a decent OpenDataSet.</a>
+- <a href="./docs/from_opendata_to_opendataset.md">How to use plain OpenData to create a decent OpenDataSet</a>
-- <a href="./docs/extensibility_by_design.md">How to extend RoboSat.pink.</a>
+- <a href="./docs/extensibility_by_design.md">How to extend RoboSat.pink</a>

 Presentations:
 --------------